Pilot dead after Air India Express plane skids off runway in Kerala

 ''A Dubai-Kozhikode Air India Express flight fell down into the valley after landing at Runway 10 of Karipur Airport & broke down in two pieces.
 There were 191 people on board.
 Visibility was 2000 meter at the time of landing,'' DGCA said in a statement on Friday.

-According to reports, the Kozhikkode airport is a tabletop airport like the one in Mangaluru.
+It is learnt that the Kozhikkode airport is a tabletop airport like the one in Mangaluru.

+Deeply distressed to hear about the Air India Express tragedy at Kozhikode.
+Prayers are with the bereaved families and those injured.
+We are ascertaining further details says S Jaishankar, External Affairs Minister.]

+Defence minister Rajnath Singh tweeted on the tragedy. ''Devastating news from Kozhikode, Kerala.
+I am deeply anguished by the loss of lives due to an accident carrying several passengers on Air India flight.
+In this hour of grief, my thoughts are with the bereaved families.
+I pray for the speedy recovery of the injured,'' Singh wrote.